SIGN UP FOR NEWSLETTER

 Close to Lalbagh, on Lalbagh Road itself is the famous South Indian restaurant Mavalli Tiffin Rooms or MTR as it is popularly known.
 Step into the spick and span restaurant, after your visit to the Lalbagh Gardens, to get a taste of typical South Indian cuisine.
-The interiors are modest, as there has been no attempt to redecorate or modernise the legendary place but the food is excellant.
+The interiors are modest, as there has been no attempt to redecorate or modernise the legendary place but the food is excellent.
 It is closed on Monday.

 Bangalore is quite cosmopolitan nowadays with people from not only India but the world over visiting for work or leisure.
 The best thing about the place is that it is not necessary to know Kannada, the local language.
 Simply knowing these three easy words – `Kannada goth illa’ (meaning I don’t know Kannada) would be sufficient for an outsider to alternately interact with the local folks in either Hindi or English.

-You will find some classy shops here for bags, footwear, clothes and electronic items.
+Further, you will find some classy shops here for bags, footwear, clothes and electronic items.
 Also, some well known sari shops, such as, Deepam, Vijayalakshmi and Prasiddhi have showrooms in this part of the city.
 Manyavar is a store for men’s clothing.

-For those who wish to take back a slice of Karnataka, step into Cauvery the Karnataka State Handicrafts Emporium.
-The State Government owned shop offers exquisite handicraft items – rosewood elephants, garlands, sandalwood statues and artefacts, incense sticks, perfumes and jewellery.
-They also have wooden toys, a speciality of Chennapatnam ( a place near Bangalore) as also wonderful gifts for children.
-The store has two floors and is open on all days from 10 a.m in the morning until 8 pm in the evening.
+For those who wish to take back a souvenir from Karnataka, step into Cauvery the Karnataka State Handicrafts Emporium.
+The State Government owned shop offers exquisite handicraft items .
+Check out for rosewood elephants, garlands, sandalwood statues, artefacts, incense sticks, perfumes and jewellery.
+They also have wooden toys, a speciality of Chennapatnam ( a place near Bangalore.
+As a matter of fact, they make wonderful gifts for children.
+Above all, the store has two floors and is open on all days from 10 a.m in the morning until 8 pm in the evening.